 The mobile services also provide predefined push configurations to allow SAP-delivered applications, available via public app stores, to deliver notifications.
-One example of this kind of app is the SAP CoPilot.

 The back-end-facing API of the push feature offers different ways to reach segments of your user base and abstract from native push providers.
 At the same time it exposes various platform-specific features as well.